SonjaElena/my_cv/README.md

-#HTML-CSS-CV
+#My CV

-CV-Using-HTML-CSS
+This is my first project to practise HTML and CSS.

-This is a non-responsive CV, made using HTML and CSS only.
-(Just a practice)
+It is a responsive and interactive CV.